-The methodology developed under CrossGov is based on Nilsson et al.'s policy coherence analysis methodology (Nilsson, Griggs, and Visbeck 2016).
+In CrossGov, scoring mainly provides a visual aid to convey synthesized information based on more extensive qualitative analyses.
+The approach to scoring in the CrossGov Policy Coherence Evaluation Framework is based on Nilsson et al.'s policy coherence analysis methodology (Nilsson, Griggs, and Visbeck 2016).
 It combines elements of coherence scoring with qualitative analysis of data from policy documents, expert input and case studies.
-The methodology uses a simplified coherence score based on the SDGs coherence scale from Nilsson et al. (Table 3).
+In CrossGov, a simplified coherence score is recommended (Table 3).
 For each coherence attribute, predefined criteria guide the scoring of the contribution to coherence (Table 4).
+In CrossGov, only the policy coherence attributes are scored (policy objectives and policy instruments), not the explanatory variables.